sovaai/chatKit-lib/docs/components/badge.md

 ```
 Options language:

-name of choosen language packet which values you want to change.
+name of chosen language packet which values you want to change.

 Options data:
 | Key                |   Type          |  Description                  |